The coronavirus outbreak has made us rethink everything we know about how we work and run our businesses.

 If you identify yourself as a micromanager, it might be one of the reasons your team is not delivering high-quality results.

 Try eliminating unnecessary pressure on your employees and creating a culture of trust with constructive candor and employee recognition for individual and team achievement.
+One way to eliminate this would be to use a simple dashboard, like the one in Excel that helps managers and business leaders in tracking key KPIs or metrics and take a decision based on it.

 By doing so, you will help your team members become more resilient and maintain boundaries between their work and home lives.
+While simultaneously getting all the data/information you might require.

 If you want your team members to move past the COVID fatigue, you have to address their wellbeing and mental health.
 Many companies are offering their employees various mental health benefits like telemedicine screenings and stress reduction programs.